zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG701W

-  Service '%s' does not allow encoded characters in the URL.
+  Service '%s' does not allow encoded characters by request: '%s'.

   **Reason:**